-Supporting shared experiences for teenagers and young adults over time can shape dynamic leaders who are prepared for significant responsibility in their twenties and thirties.
+As you will see from the experience of The Raskob Foundation, GHR Foundation, and other foundations profiled in this publication, supporting shared experiences for teenagers and young adults over time can shape dynamic leaders who are prepared for significant responsibility in their twenties and thirties.
+The I.A.
+O'Shaughnessy Foundation, also profiled in the next section, has designed an extensive eighteen-month training program for prospective board members.
 Whether through a formal program or informal approach, these efforts are inspired by the understanding that formation over time is critical to developing next generation leadership.